Brief history of the Hunter Valley

 Among the grape varieties brought back by James Busby in 1832 was the Semillon grape.
 He divided his collection into thirds, one going to the Botanical Gardens, one to Thomas Shepherd and the remaining to his Hunter Valley vineyard Kirkton.

 Thomas Shepherd was a renowned nurseryman who had his establishment near Vine Street in Darlington, just near what is now Sydney University.
 Shepherd was a friend of Busby’s and helped him write his manual for growing grapes.
 Shepherd also gave lectures on viticulture at the Mechanics School of Arts in Pitt Street, Sydney.
 The building designed by the colonial architect John Bibb is still standing and has been restored and become the Art House Hotel.

-The School of Arts was a precursor of Sydney University and served as an important resource for providing know how to the colonists.
-The Reverend Henry Carmichael one time president of the Hunter River Vineyard Association and owner of the Porphyry Vineyard was on the School of Arts Board
+The School of Arts was a precursor of Sydney University and served as an important resource for providing the know-how to the colonists.
+The Reverend Henry Carmichael one time president of the Hunter River Vineyard Association and owner of the Porphyry Vineyard that was on the School of Arts Board

 James King of Irrawang among other members of the Vineyard Association recognised the suitability of Shepherd’s Riesling in the Hunter such that by the 1850’s it had proven to be a most successful white grape variety.

 Known as Shepherds Riesling then Hunter River Riesling because of its resemblance to the German wine that was so popular at the time.
 We know it today as Semillon and indeed the Hunter has become famous for this Varietal thanks largely to the keen observations by the early pioneers of our wine industry.